 The below content should be reviewed in conjunctions with the in-depth federal coverage of this topic provided above.

-Author: Rhonda H. Armstrong, Pilchak Cohen & Tice, P.C.
+Author: Rhonda H. Armstrong, Pilchak & Cohen, P.C.

 - Public sector employees have greater protections than private sector employees because of their Constitutional protection from unreasonable searches by government employers.
 See Michigan's Constitutional Protection against Unreasonable Search and Seizure.

 - Michigan's eavesdropping statute is more restrictive than federal law, and only permits eavesdropping when a party to the conversation consents to the recording.
 See Wiretapping and Eavesdropping.

 - Applicants for employment may not be asked to reveal information regarding misdemeanor arrests that did not result in conviction, with some limited exceptions.
 See Background Checks, Credit Checks, and Arrest Records.